BKP: An R Package for Beta Kernel Process Modeling: Introduction

+The contribution of this article is twofold.
+Methodologically, it consolidates BKP and DKP under a common local-likelihood conjugate updating formulation, clarifies their Bayesian-inspired interpretation, and extends the framework with fixed and data-adaptive prior specifications, effective-sample-size calibration, compactly supported kernels, and twinning-based global-local approximations.
+Computationally, it provides a reproducible \proglang{R} implementation that integrates model fitting, prediction, simulation from fitted conjugate posteriors, visualization, hyperparameter tuning, and standard S3 methods for BKP, DKP, TwinBKP, and TwinDKP.
+The package provides a probability-scale workflow when closed-form conjugate posterior summaries, transparent local evidence borrowing, and direct binomial or multinomial updating are desirable.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} introduces the statistical foundation of the BKP model, including prior specification strategies, kernel functions, loss-based hyperparameter tuning, and the DKP extension.
-Section~\ref{sec:package} describes the structure and main functionalities of the \pkg{BKP} package, including model fitting, prediction, and simulation for both BKP and DKP.
-Section~\ref{sec:example} presents illustrative examples to demonstrate the use of BKP and DKP in binary classification and compositional modeling tasks.
-Section~\ref{sec:summary} concludes with a discussion of current limitations and potential extensions.
+Section~\ref{sec:model} presents the statistical foundation of BKP, DKP, and the TwinBKP/TwinDKP approximations.
+Section~\ref{sec:package} describes the package interface, including fitting, prediction, simulation, visualization, and S3 methods.
+Section~\ref{sec:example} provides illustrative examples for binomial and multinomial responses, together with GP-based comparisons and timing experiments.
+Section~\ref{sec:real_data} demonstrates the workflow in two real-data applications.
+Section~\ref{sec:summary} concludes with limitations and future directions.
+Appendix~\ref{app:coverage} reports a simulation-based assessment of empirical pointwise interval coverage.